datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 `Git LFS <https://git-lfs.github.com/>`_ for sharing dataset content on GitHub, and the section :ref:`figshare` shows built-in dataset export to services such as `figshare.com <https://figshare.com/>`__.
+If you want a walk-through for a different service, or if you maybe even want to share your own walk-through, please `get in touch <https://github.com/datalad-handbook/book/issues/new>`_.

 .. importantnote:: There can never be "too much" documentation